 Two weeks in South Africa isn’t nearly enough to cover the entire country–which is perfectly fine because it makes it easy to justify coming back to cross more spots off your South Africa bucket list!

-If you have more than 2 weeks in South Africa, consider adding on time in the coastal city of Durban (there are lots of fun things to do in Durban), visiting the Addo Elephant Park, road tripping the Wild Coast (the less-stylized cousin of the Garden Route), exploring Johannesburg, and, checking out the stunning Drakensberg Mountains.
+If you have more than 2 weeks in South Africa, consider adding on time in the coastal city of Durban (there are lots of fun things to do in Durban), visiting the Addo Elephant Park, road tripping the Wild Coast (the less-stylized cousin of the Garden Route), exploring Johannesburg, and checking out the stunning Drakensberg Mountains... just to name a few options!

-For luxury seekers, out-of-this-world safari lodges and a ride on the decadent Blue Train might call your name.
+For luxury seekers, out-of-this-world safari lodging like at Kapama River Lodge or a ride on the decadent Blue Train might call your name.

-You could also easily spend far more time in Cape Town–we based ourselves there for a month and never got bored–or extend your trip into the small countries almost or entirely enveloped by South Africa, Lesotho, and Swaziland.
+You could also easily spend far more time in Cape Town–we based ourselves there for a month and never got bored–or extend your trip into the small countries almost or entirely enveloped by South Africa, Lesotho and Eswatini.

 More than any other country we have visited, South Africa reminds us of our homeland of the USA, and a major reason for that is the car culture.